AndrewLeigh6/TV-Timer/README.md

 - Get rid of console logs
 - Work on reducing the number of requests
 - Fix bug where if both a start and end time have been calculated, the calculated start time will always be shown on the final page
+- Make results page look better when there's only one result

 Extras:
 - Add icons to buttons